RedisTimeSeries/RedisTimeSeries/docs/commands/ts.mrevrange.md

 <details open>
 <summary><b>Query using a label</b></summary>

-Query a time series using `metric=cpu`, but only return the team label.
+Query all time series with the metric label equal to `cpu`, but only return the team label.

 {{< highlight bash >}}
 127.0.0.1:6379> TS.ADD ts1 1548149180000 90 labels metric cpu metric_name system team NY